Result (cricket)

 The result in a game of cricket may be a "win" for one of the two teams playing, or a "tie".
-In the case of a limited overs game, the game can also end with "no result" if the game can't be finished on time (usually due to weather or bad light), and in other forms of cricket, a "draw" may be possible.
+In the case of a limited overs game, the game can also end with "no result" if the game cannot be finished on time (usually due to weather or bad light), and in other forms of cricket, a "draw" may be possible.
 Which of these results applies, and how the result is expressed, is governed by Law 16 of the laws of cricket.

 Win and loss

 The result of a match is a "win" when one side scores more runs than the opposing side and all the innings of the team that has fewer runs have been completed.

 The side scoring more runs has "won" the game, and the side scoring fewer has "lost".
 If the match ends without all the innings being completed, the result may be a draw or no result.